infosecn1nja/Red-Teaming-Toolkit/README.md

 * **NetRipper** is a post exploitation tool targeting Windows systems which uses API hooking in order to intercept network traffic and encryption related functions from a low privileged user, being able to capture both plain-text traffic and encrypted traffic before encryption/after decryption. https://github.com/NytroRST/NetRipper
 * **LethalHTA** Lateral Movement technique using DCOM and HTA. https://github.com/codewhitesec/LethalHTA
 * **Invoke-PowerThIEf** an Internet Explorer Post Exploitation library. https://github.com/nettitude/Invoke-PowerThIEf
+* **RedSnarf** is a pen-testing / red-teaming tool for Windows environments. https://github.com/nccgroup/redsnarf

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna